• Mark 3:7-19; Luke 6:12-16; Matthew 5:1-12; Luke 6:17-26; Matthew 5:13-48; Luke 6:27-36; Matthew 6:1-4

 ~ Listen to today’s Scripture with The ESV Bible ~

-Bible.org’s commentary on today’s readings in Isaiah chapter 38 titled “The Deliverance of Judah’s King” is at this link.
+Bible.org’s commentary on today’s readings in Matthew chapter 12 titled “The Lord of the Sabbath” is at this link.

 Comments from You: What verses or insights stand out to you in today’s readings?
 Please post up by clicking on the “Comments” link below!